kk7nc/Text_Classification/README.rst

-Naïve Bayes text classification has been used in industry and academia for a long time (introduced by Thomas Bayes between 1701-1761) ; however, this technique is studied since 1950s for text and document categorization.
-Naive Bayes Classifier (NBC) is generative model which is the most traditional method of text categorization which is widely used in Information Retrieval.
+Naïve Bayes text classification has been used in industry and academia for a long time (introduced by Thomas Bayes between 1701-1761).
+However, this technique is being studied since the 1950s for text and document categorization.
+Naive Bayes Classifier (NBC) is generative model which is widely used in Information Retrieval.
 Many researchers addressed and developed this technique for their applications.
 We start the most basic version of NBC which developed by using term-frequency (Bag of Word) fetaure extraction technique by counting number of